xapian/xapian/xapian-core/docs/index.rst

 We suggest you start by reading the `Installation Guide <install.html>`_, which covers downloading the code, and unpacking, configuring, building and installing it.

-For a quick introduction to our software, including a walk-through example of an application for searching through some data, read the `Quickstart <quickstart.html>`_ document.

 The `glossary <glossary.html>`_ provides definitions for specialized terminology you might encounter while using Xapian.